 Contractor and furlough mortgages hot topics as Primis desk sees record call numbers

-Shekina is a reporter at Mortgage Solutions.
-She has over two years experience in the B2B publishing market, with previous industries including the pet, funeral, hospitality, retail and jewellery trades.
+Shekina is the commercial editor at Mortgage Solutions.
+She has over four years' experience in the B2B publishing market, with previous industries including the accounting, pet, funeral, hospitality, retail and jewellery trades.

 Follow her on Twitter at @ShekinaMS